 Some issues that will impact the final cost of the project will depend on what the Massachusetts Department of Environment Protection decides is best for the local environment.
 The DEP has state jurisdiction over the project.
 The Conservation Commission must also sign off on some issues.
 Health Director Wayne Atteridge is scheduled to meet soon with the Conservation Commission.

-The transfer station building subcommittee, facing a deadline to redesign the project for a new vote at the Town Meeting this spring, has cut the costs to between $14 and $15 million, Attridge said.
+, facing a deadline to redesign the project for a new vote at the Town Meeting this spring, has cut the costs to between $14 and $15 million, Attridge said.

 The Health Board has not yet voted to accept the subcommittee's recommendations.
 And the re-design must also be approved by the Finance Committee and the Board of Selectmen before it is presented at Town Meeting.